-- Yanwen, Arrian, and Neal will decide on theirs in the next few days. - We hope to get good coverage across days and across in-person and virtual. - I will update the website when this is decided: - https://sorensenucsc.github.io/CSE110A-sp2022/overview.html#teaching-staff
+- TAs and tutors will decide on theirs in the next few days. - We hope to get good coverage across days and across in-person and virtual. - I will update the website when this is decided: - https://sorensenucsc.github.io/CSE110A-sp2023/overview.html#teaching-staff